-BNR 245 Natural History This course focuses on the study of the natural history of flora and fauna in a specific country or region.
+EEM 245 Natural History

+This course focuses on the study of the natural history of flora and fauna in a specific country or region.
 Ecosystems studied may include: marine, alpine, forest, grasslands, riverine.
 Offered on Principia abroads only, with a star () grade until following midterm.
-May be offered for variable credit from two to four semester hours.
-The title will be extended to describe the current topic.
-May be taken more than once provided the topics differ.
+The title is extended to describe the current region.
+May be taken more than once if regions differ.

-BNR 255 Natural Resources Management
+EEM 255 Natural Resources Management